RealSvildr/SQLMinimal/README.md

   * Function ExecuteSqlCommand for functions with no return
   * Function SQLQuery for functions with return

-It uses Entity Framework 2.5
+Minimal Requirement to use: Entity Framework 2.5 or .NET Core 1.0 + Microsoft.Data.SqlClient

 P.S.: If you don't want to use those Extensions methods, you can remove the file, but you have to paste the class Object into the DBContext file and change it to private.